Public Safety Officer

-A public Safety Intern (PSI) is a uniformed, non-sworn, part-time employee.
-PSIs may be assigned to any bureau, division or unit within the Police Department and are not guaranteed a permanent assignment.
-PSIs are assigned according to the needs of the Department and any PSI serving in a specific assignment is subject to transfer.
+A public Safety Officer (PSO) is a uniformed, non-sworn, part-time employee.
+PSOs may be assigned to any bureau, division or unit within the Police Department and are not guaranteed a permanent assignment.
+PSOs are assigned according to the needs of the Department and any PSO serving in a specific assignment is subject to transfer.

-- The term of the internship is two (2) years, but may be extended to three (3) years upon approval of the Chief of Police.
+- The term of the internship is two (2) years, but may be extended to three (3) years (not including tuition/books) upon approval of the Chief of Police.

 - Interns will be required to attend at least 12 college hours per semester and maintain at least a 2.0 grade point average on a 4.0 scale.

 - Grade reports will be submitted to the Intern’s administrative supervisor each semester.